abhrajitray77/abhrajitray77/README.md

 ![header](https://user-images.githubusercontent.com/67530432/214936717-d680d224-9691-4c32-bdcf-b8c319832681.png)

 <h3 align="left">About Me:</h3>
 <p><h4>Hey there! 👋 I'm Abhrajit Ray</h4>I'm a frontend web developer who makes fast and scalable websites with a responsive design and great UI using Tailwind css, React and Next.js, along with firebase/supabase.
 I'm into all things tech and have some game dev and web design experience too.
-Currently, I'm learning backend development (Node.js, mongoDB, Strapi) and improving my programming logic skills as well.
+Currently, I'm learning backend development (Node.js, mongoDB, Strapi), working with REST APIs, and improving my programming logic skills as well.
 Hit me up if you wanna collab on a project ✌.
 </p>

 <h3 align="left">Reach out to me: </h3>